Domino's: China

 The first mainland China store was located in the Shenzhen Special Economic Zone 4 and the first Beijing location opened in Haidian District in May 1997.
 In December 2006, Taiwan's Jinghua Hotel Group invested NT$500 million to acquire the rights for Domino's Pizza in Taiwan and Beijing.
+The 200th store in Shenzhen, was also the 10,000th Domino's store internationally.
 In 2017, Dash Brands Ltd., a foreign investment company specializing in restaurant chains, obtained the exclusive rights for Hong Kong and Macau.

-In China over 90% of orders are placed online.
+In China, more than 90% of orders are placed online.
 Orders can be made in the stores and on the company website, via app, and through the messaging app WeChat.
 Despite insisting that its own distribution system has greater advantages in safeguarding service quality and data retention, Domino's has already opened up a model of cooperation with third-party take-out platforms such as Ele.me and Meituan.

-Domino's Pizza China has offered American style potato bacon pizza, crayfish crispy and tender chicken pizza, durian pulp pizza, and salted egg yolk pizza, as well as Sichuan pepper flavor tender chicken drumsticks.

-Present
+2000s–present

 In 2004, after 44 years as a privately held company, Domino's began trading common stock on the New York Stock Exchange under the ticker symbol "DPZ".
 Industry trade publication Pizza Today magazine named Domino's Pizza "Chain of the Year" in 2003, 2010, and 2011.
 In a simultaneous celebration in January 2006, Domino's opened its 5,000th American store in Huntley, Illinois, and its 3,000th international store in Panama City, Panama, making 8,000 total stores for the system.
 In August 2006, the Domino's location in Tallaght, Dublin, Ireland, became the first store in Domino's history to hit a turnover of $3 million (€2.35 million) per year.
-As of September 2006, Domino's has 8,200+ stores worldwide, which totaled $1.4 billion in gross income.
+As of September 2006, Domino's has 8,200-plus stores worldwide, which totaled $1.4 billion in gross income.

-In August 2012, Domino's Pizza changed their name to simply Domino's.
+In August 2012, Domino's Pizza changed its name to simply Domino's (the parent company is still called Domino's Pizza).
 At the same time, Domino's introduced a new logo that removed the blue rectangle and text under the domino in the logo, and changed the formerly all-red domino to be blue on the side with two dots and red on the side with one dot.
-This was done because the company wanted to "expand" menu choices rather than simply rely on their traditional pizza.
+This was done because the company wanted to "expand" menu choices rather than simply rely on its traditional pizza.